nutonomy/nuscenes-devkit/README.md

 The dev-kit is tested for Python 3.7.
 We may add backward compatibility in future releases.
 To install the required packages, run the following command in your favourite virtual environment.
-If you need help in installing Python3.7 or in setting up a new virtual environment, you can look at [these instructions](#setup-new-virtual-environment):
+If you need help in installing Python 3.7 or in setting up a new virtual environment, you can look at [these instructions](#setup-new-virtual-environment):
 ```
 pip install -r requirements.txt
 ```